Changed balance of power in Anglo-Chinese history

-Along with many other Chinese, he would probably concede that Lord Macartney's comments were prophetic and insightful given the century and a half of humiliation that followed that ill-fated mission, a century in which China saw foreign invasion, defeat by the British in the Opium Wars, civil war, economic disaster and Maoist frenzy.'No use'
+Along with many other Chinese, he would probably concede that Lord Macartney's comments were prophetic and insightful given the century and a half of humiliation that followed that ill-fated mission, a century in which China saw foreign invasion, defeat by the British in the Opium Wars, civil war, economic disaster and Maoist frenzy.

 But, and here's where Xi Jinping might allow himself a wry smile at the ironies of history, now China boasts one of the largest sovereign wealth funds in the world, and another British mission is in Beijing with a very different message.

 Chancellor George Osborne has said: "The Chinese economy is changing, Those who think it is just a low-wage, low-tech economy are making a mistake.
 It is becoming a cutting-edge player in industries like technology and this is a huge opportunity for Britain."